rnorth/visible-assertions/README.md

 * If STDOUT is a TTY, ANSI coloured output will be used.
 Otherwise, ANSI colour codes will only be output if:
 * running under Maven (latest versions of Maven will strip/preserve as appropriate)
+* running under Gradle (latest versions of Gradle will strip/preserve as appropriate)
 * running under IntelliJ IDEA

 If it is necessary to override this for some reason, the `visibleassertions.ansi.enabled` may be set: